How to Make Beautiful Winter Mantel Decor

-Wondering how to decorate your mantel to last you through the season and after Christmas too?
+Wondering how to decorate your living room mantel to last you through the season and after Christmas too?
 Make your winter mantel decor extra cozy with these easy decorating tips.
 Layers + textures + greens…the perfect combination!
 Keep reading for some ideas and inspiration to make your winter mantel extra special this year!

 What can I put on my mantle after Christmas?